remp2020/remp/Mailer/README.md

 ###### Implementing generator

-To create new generator, you need to implement [`Remp\MailerModule\Generators\IGenerator` interface](app/models/Generators/IGenerator.php).
-Methods are descibed below with references to `UrlParserGenerator`:
+To create a new generator, you need to implement [`Remp\MailerModule\Generators\IGenerator` interface](app/models/Generators/IGenerator.php).
+Methods are described below with references to `UrlParserGenerator`:

 * `generateForm(Form $form)`.
 Generators need a way how to get arbitrary input from user.
 This method should add new form elements into the `$form` instance and state the validation rules.